KaiLamNYC/injury-report/README.md

 ## Notes

 - **KonvaJS with Next.js**: Spent a lot of time dealing with errors using Next.js with KonvaJS due to known server-side issues.
-- **Deployment on Vercel**: Encountered some challenges with deploying on Vercel, especially related to canvas rendering.
+- **Deployment on Vercel**: Encountered some challenges with deploying on Vercel related to canvas rendering.
 - **Learning Experience**: The project was both extremely fun and challenging.
 It was a great learning experience, especially since it was the first time using KonvaJS.